FrederikTobner/JANUS/book/src/chapter-03-boot-process/project-structure.md

 Before we write a single line of assembly, let's talk organization.
 A well-structured OS project is the difference between "I know exactly where that code lives" and "I wrote this three weeks ago and now I can't find anything."

+[!side]
+Good structure pays dividends.
+You'll reference this code constantly as the project grows.
+[/!side]

 ## Setting Up the Directory Structure

 TinyOS follows a modular, library-based design inspired by the Linux kernel and LLVM.